 Focussing growth on one (or more) area may enable supporting infrastructure to be provided.
-During 2016 we consulted on the option of a Swanley Garden Village for 3,000 new homes as part of the Swanley Master Vision.
+During 2016 the District Council consulted on the option of a Swanley Garden Village for 3,000 new homes as part of the Swanley Master Vision.
 After giving fair consideration to consultation responses received, the District Council has resolved not to promote a garden village as part of the regeneration options for Swanley and will instead focus on options that do not entail Green Belt release.
-More recently, substantial areas of land that could accommodate new settlements or larger scale development have been submitted to us under the call for sites process.
-These sites do not form part of our preferred strategy, as they are in the Green Belt but they will be assessed in the same way as other sites received under the call for sites process.
+More recently, substantial areas of land that could accommodate new settlements or larger scale development have been submitted to the District Council under the call for sites process.
+These sites do not form part of the District Council's preferred strategy, as they are in the Green Belt but they will be assessed in the same way as other sites received under the call for sites process.
 They will form part of an updated SHELAA in 2018.